 A facility that will comfortably seat up to 50-60 people plus a head table for the OC Chair/ and Jury members should be used for the Team Captains' meeting.
 A projector and screen that accepts computer output must be available for all coach's meetings.
-Translation services must be available for all TCM's.
+An online meeting using one of the collaboration tools available on the market is also a viable option Translation services must be available for all TCM's.